Wilmington Spinal Cord Injury Attorneys

 Handling All Types of Spinal Injury Cases

-From surgical errors at a community hospital to a catastrophic collision with a commercial truck on the interstate, the possible causes of severe back injuries are many and varied.
+From surgical errors at a community hospital to a catastrophic personal collision with a commercial truck on the interstate, the possible causes of severe back injuries are many and varied.
 If you sustained a spinal cord compression, compressive lesions, a post-operative hematoma, or any degree of paralysis, trust our team to fight for maximum compensation on your behalf.

 Daniel, Holoman & Associates LLP handles personal injury litigation throughout the Southeast, including North Carolina, Kentucky, and Tennessee.